Gartons Limited: Chairmen and directors

 When George P. Miln died in 1928 he was succeeded as managing director by his eldest son, Thomas Edward Miln (1890–1963) who for over twenty five years was chairman of the Retail Committee of the Seed Trade Association of the United Kingdom which proudly kept its independence from government control during World War II.
 A plant breeder as well as a businessman he is credited with the introduction of the sugar beet crop to UK agriculture.

-When Gartons Limited became a public quoted company on the London Stock Exchange in 1947 T. E. Miln entered into a further ten year employment contract as Managing Director, even though he was already 59, such was his reputation.
+When Gartons Limited became a public quoted company on the London Stock Exchange in 1947 Thomas Edward Miln entered into a further ten year employment contract as managing director, even though he was already 59, such was his reputation.
 Both his sons, Wallace and George, joined him in the business.